Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

-Right to Choose patient referrals for GPs
+Right to Choose patient referrals for GPs and referrers

 Information for patients

-This information is for GPs who are referring their patients to us for an assessment.
+This information is for GPs and referrers who are referring their patients to us for an assessment.
 If you're a patient seeking an assessment through Right to Choose, you'll first need to speak to your GP and discuss your options.

 View Right to Choose information for patients